aspittel/zen-of-programming/src/posts/a-complete-beginners-guide-to-react.md

 published: true
 ---

-I want to get back into writing more technical content, and React is one of my favorite technologies, so I thought I would create a React intro!
+I want to get back into writing more code-heavy content, and React is one of my favorite technologies, so I thought I would create a React intro!
 This post requires knowledge of HTML and JavaScript -- I am of the firm opinion that you should know these before moving on to libraries like React!

 ## What is React